ppfeufer/aa-intel-tool/README.md

 ## Installation

+**Important**: Please make sure you meet all preconditions before you proceed:

+- AA Intel Tool is a plugin for [Alliance Auth].
+If you don't have Alliance Auth running already, please install it first before proceeding. (see the official [Alliance Auth installation guide] for details)
+- AA Intel Tool needs at least **Alliance Auth v3.6.1**.
+Please make sure to meet this condition _before_ installing this app, otherwise an update to Alliance Auth will be pulled in unsupervised.
+- AA Intel Tool needs [Eve Universe] to function.
+Please make sure it is installed, before continuing.

 ### Step 1: Install the Package

 Make sure you're in the virtual environment (venv) of your Alliance Auth